pawelkrol/Text-Convert-PETSCII/README.md

 COPYRIGHT AND LICENCE
 ---------------------

-Copyright 2011 by Pawel Krol <pawelkrol@cpan.org>.
+Copyright (C) 2011, 2013 by Pawel Krol.

-This program is free software; you can redistribute it and/or modify it under the same terms as Perl itself.
+This library is free open source software; you can redistribute it and/or modify it under the same terms as Perl itself, either Perl version 5.8.6 or, at your option, any later version of Perl 5 you may have available.

+PLEASE NOTE THAT IT COMES WITHOUT A WARRANTY OF ANY KIND!